microsoft/generative-ai-for-beginners/9-image-apps/README.md

 An *autogressive transformer* defines how a model generates images from text descriptions, it generates one pixel at a time, and then uses the generated pixels to generate the next pixel.
 Passing through multiple layers in a neural network, until the image is complete.

-TODO: Add image of DALL-E architecture

 With this process, DALL-E, controls attributes, objects, characteristics, and more in the image it generates.
 However, DALL-E 2 and 3 have more control over the generated image,

-TODO: Add image of DALL-E 2 and 3

-TODO: Midjorney architecture and paper

 ## Building your first image generation application

 So what does it take to build an image generation application?
 You need the following libraries:

 - **python-dotenv**, you're highly recommended to use this library to keep your secrets in a *.env* file away from the code.
-- **openai*, this library is what you will use to interact with the OpenAI API.
+- **openai**, this library is what you will use to interact with the OpenAI API.
 - **pillow**, to work with images in Python.
 - **requests**, to help you make HTTP requests.